Marker Logo

 Topics.
 This historical marker and memorial is listed in these topic lists: Industry & CommerceLabor Unions.

 Location.
 40° 32.449′ N, 79° 48.896′ W. Marker is in Harmar Township, Pennsylvania, in Allegheny County.
 It is in Acmetonia.
-Marker is at the intersection of Poplar Alley and Freeport Road, on the right when traveling north on Poplar Alley.
+It is at the intersection of Poplar Alley and Freeport Road, on the right when traveling north on Poplar Alley.
 Located at Allegheny Valley VFD Substation #2.
 Touch for map.
 Marker is at or near this postal address: 1000 Freeport Rd, Cheswick PA 15024, United States of America.
 Touch for directions.

 Allegheny Valley Coal Miners Memorial image.
 Click for full size.

-Photographed By Mike Wintermantel, May 8, 2022
+Photographed by Mike Wintermantel, May 8, 2022

 2. Allegheny Valley Coal Miners Memorial